Close

 What Is a Medicaid Divorce?

-When one spouse becomes ill, it can strain a marriage financially.
-While divorce may be a last thought, it could provide help by qualifying the ill spouse for Medicaid health care benefits.
+When one spouse becomes seriously ill, it can strain a marriage financially.
+While divorce may not be on your mind at all, it could provide you with a lifeline.
+How?
+By getting divorced, your ill spouse could possibly qualify for Medicaid health benefits, relieving your financial burden.

 What is a Medicaid divorce?

-Medicaid divorce, also known as a "caregiver divorce," refers to the process of legally ending a marriage in order to create Medicaid eligibility for a spouse who requires nursing home care.
+Medicaid divorce is also sometimes known as a "caregiver divorce.”
+It refers to the process of legally ending a marriage in order to create Medicaid eligibility for a spouse who requires expensive care – usually nursing home care.

 How does a person become eligible for Medicaid?